barriosjorge/gmt_docs/src/dcs_dev_guide.rst

 --------------------------------------
-Creating a Device Control System (DCS)
+TO BE REVIEWED - Creating a Device Control System (DCS)
 --------------------------------------

 Edit the system master file